-Cats Thrown from Car near Animal Shelter in the Poconos
+Surveillance Video Shows Cats Being Thrown From Car in Front of Animal Shelter in the Poconos

 "Not only did they not go out and nicely place these cats, they literally take these cats, open the door, kick the first two out into the grass, take the third one and throw it alongside and take off.
 It just breaks your heart and it's not the way to treat animals," Fellin said.

-Volunteers say not only was it heartbreaking the way the cats were dropped off, but their addition is also difficult because as you can see the shelter is at capacity.
+Volunteers say not only was it heartbreaking the way the cats were dropped off, but their addition is also difficult because the shelter is at capacity.

-The cats are in good health and Fellin says it looks like they were taken care of, which is why the recent treatment of them doesn’t make sense.
+The cats are in good health, and Fellin says it looks like they were taken care of, which is why the recent treatment of them doesn't make sense.

-“They were obviously home pets, they are not sick, they don’t have fleas, they seem well fed and are socialized.
-So, if you were or had these animals and loved them that long, how can you possibly kick them out and throw them out literally across the yard?
-It’s just so disturbing,” Fellin added.
+"They were obviously home pets.
+They are not sick.
+They don't have fleas.
+They seem well fed and are socialized.
+So if you were or had these animals and loved them that long, how can you possibly kick them out and throw them out literally across the yard?
+It's just so disturbing," Fellin added.

 Shelter directors say they have reported the incident to police and are asking anyone with information to come forward.